OllieJones/mmww/readme.txt

 = 2.0.0 =

-Compatibility with WordPress 6.9 and php 8.4.
+* A complete renovation of the code for compatibility with WordPress 6.9 and php 8.4.

-Better .png metadata handling  and support for aac audio.
+* Better .png metadata handling  and support for aac audio.

 = 1.10.11